coingate/woocommerce-plugin/README.md

 The installation of our WooCommerce payment module is quite easy.
 In order to ensure that CoinGate payment gateway is working properly on your website, we will go over these two quick steps:

-* Setup API credentials on CoinGate.
+* Create [API credentials](https://support.coingate.com/hc/en-us/articles/4402498918546) and configure ["Settlement Currency"](https://support.coingate.com/hc/en-us/articles/21208494395676-How-to-Configure-Settlement-Currency) on CoinGate.
 * Install the CoinGate payment module for WooCommerce.

 For the testing mode to work, you must generate separate API credentials on [https://sandbox.coingate.com](https://sandbox.coingate.com), since API credentials generated on [https://coingate.com](https://coingate.com) will not work in the sandbox environment.
 To create a set of API credentials, log in to your CoinGate account, and either complete the auto-setup wizard, or find the API tab on the menu – click “Apps”, and then click “+New App”.